Bedrock-OSS/wiki-addon/README.md

-# bedrock-example-pack
+# Wiki Addons

-This repository contains an example resource pack and behavior pack, for use with Minecraft Bedrock.
+This repository contains example behavior and resource packs, used for showcasing various mechanics on the Bedrock Wiki.
+While updated `mcaddons` should be provided there, this repo exists to work on the source conveniently.